Best Practices

 Add Image Context

 If you’re including images in your issue description, add background context.
-Explain at a high level what each image shows, whether it’s a screenshot of the current product or a design mock-up from Figma (consider using our Figma integration).
+Explain at a high level what each image shows and what part of the image is relevant, whether it’s a screenshot of the current product or a design mock-up from Figma (consider using our Figma integration).

 This additional information will make it easier for Tusk to understand the visual elements of your issue, and apply that context to its following inferences.